fdeblasio/pokeemerald-expansion/notes.md

     - Sandslash, Ninetales, Cursola, and maybe Obstagoon can be used to diversify the Elite Four teams

 ## Future hacks
+All Yellow Pokémon:
-All Yellow Pokémon with yellow shinies (Lickitung, Altaria, etc) replacing the regular palette
+    - Yellow shinies (Lickitung, Altaria, Luxray, Bellibolt, etc) replacing the regular palette
+        - Change Pokédex colors to match
-    - Give trainer mugshot yellow palette (replace Wallace's yellow with something else)
+    - Give trainer mugshot yellow palette if possible (replace Wallace's yellow with something else)
     - Replace green with yellow on player sprites?